Before you buy a Sigg Hot and Cold why not read my review first?

-And it came travelling with me on my last trip to Iceland.
-In fact, the Sigg was one of my most used items on my trip.
+And it came travelling with me on my summer trip to Iceland.
+In fact, the Sigg bottle was one of my most used items on my trip.

-Sigg Hot and COld – the features
+Sigg Hot and Cold One Flask – the features

-Sigg perfect for hot and Cold drinks
+Sigg perfect bottle for Hot and Cold drinks

 The ‘Sigg Hot & Cold’ is made of stainless steel.
 It can keep drinks hot up to 12 hours.
 I have trialled this on more than one occasion.
 And each time I was impressed that it was still hot.
 I probably should have learnt by now!

 Now I know there aren’t many hot days in the UK but this was about 26 degrees!
 I left it in the car for a few hours.
 Any normal water bottle you would return to lukewarm water.
-But the Sigg Hot and Cold kept my water lovely and cold.
+But the Sigg Hot and Cold bottle kept my water lovely and cold.

 SIGG One-handed design

 The one-handed top and carry handle seem like a simple design but actually, it’s so handy.
 I often take my Sigg on hikes, along with my camera.
 If you follow me on Instagram, you’ll know I take a lot of photos!

 I started using my ‘Sigg Hot & Cold’ in winter.
 In the morning, I would fill up my flask with my peppermint tea.
 The flask fitted perfectly in my drinks holder in the car.

-drinking lip and tea filter
+Drinking lip and tea filter

-The Sigg has a drinking lip, with a removable tea filter.
+The Sigg bottle has a drinking lip, with a removable tea filter.
 I don’t remove as it doesn’t make a difference with or without it.

 The drinking lip can be positioned 3 ways – facing to the front and to suit both left and right-handed users.
 I would recommend not positioning to the front as it’s not very easy to drink straight out of.

-Now doesn’t everyone need one of these he he!!
+Now doesn’t everyone need one of these hehe!!

 Another great feature and something you don’t consider when buying a flask is the anti-slip silicone pad on the bottom.
 When I’m out hiking I can potentially put my flask on a rock or unstable ground.